danspielman/Laplacians.jl/docs/src/graphGenerators.md

 `chimera(n,k)` first sets the seed of the psrg to k.
 In this way, it generates the kth chimera graph, and messes with your psrg.
-`wtedChimera` is similar, but it generates weighted graphs.
+`wted_chimera` is similar, but it generates weighted graphs.

 ## Function list